LukeShortCloud/rootpages/src/computer_hardware/processors.rst

 Simultaneous Multithreading (SMT)
 ---------------------------------

 SMT, also known as Hyper-Threading Technology (HTT) on Intel processors, allows each processor to act as two logical processors.
-For example, a proccessor with 4 physical cores will have a total of 8 logical threads.
+For example, a processor with 4 physical cores will have a total of 8 logical threads.
 A processor with SMT enabled will have around a 30% increase in performance.
 [1]

 Recommended Number of Cores
 ---------------------------